RaymondZXP/Jetbot/README.md

 For the hardware installation, please follow the original link provided by the waveshare jetbot documentation www.waveshare.com/wiki/JetBot_AI_Kit.

-<p style='color:red'> IMPORTANT </p>
+<font color='red'>IMPORTANT </font>

-This repository is ONLY compatible with jetbot image version 3.2.
+1. This repository is ONLY compatible with jetbot image version 3.2.
+Jetbot image version 3.2 is built with TensorRT 5.0 while Jetbot image version 4 is built with TensorRT version 6.1.

+from jetbot import ObjectDetector in the object_following folder only works with TensorRT version 5.0.

 There are 5 folders in total: